Add HTTP Function Extensions with the CLI

 Delete an API extension

-To delete an API from your app, simply delete the subfolder under src/backend/api that contains your API extension files.
+To delete an API from your app, delete the subfolder under src/backend/api that contains your HTTP function extension files.